We encourage small steps toward living and teaching a compassionate, ethical dharma, and meditation practice;

 Teachers in training or newly teaching: $200.00

 Teachers experiencing financial hardships, can speak with Linda about other possibilities.
+We are applying for a grant for people to take the course at no charge.

 We propose a suggested donation range for this course rather than a set fee, although no one will be turned away for lack of ability to pay.
 If you are able to pay on the higher end, this will lend support to these ethical teachings and by being generous in this way you help us offer these teachings to everyone regardless of their financial resources.